 In both standing and box stalls, the walls should be solid, sturdy lumber to at least 4.6ft (1.4m) high, and above that, grill or sturdy mesh so that horses can see each other.
 This also helps with ventilation and light.

 Stall doors can be either swinging or sliding.
-In either case, there should be latches that undo easily, but that horses cannot tamper with (many a stall Houdini has escaped and let out a few friends for an overnight stable ransacking-a clean-up headache for the owner, as well as a possible safety and health hazard).
+In either case, there should be latches that undo easily, but that horses cannot tamper with.
+Many stall Houdinis have escaped and let out a few friends for an overnight stable ransacking.
+That ends up a clean-up headache for the owner, as well as a possible safety and health hazard for the horses.

 Swinging doors should open out into the alley, and be kept shut at all other times.
+They should fasten securely shut so horses don't escape.
 Sliding doors should slide smoothly.
 Grain room doors should be locked.
 Doors should be at least 4 ft (1.2m) wide.

 Aisles or Alleyways